 3.1-M1 or higher.

-Runs the unit tests and integration tests that are configured for your project.
-This command requires dev mode to be already started.
+||Run the unit tests and integration tests that are configured for your project.
+Liberty must be running in dev mode to use this command.

-|View integration test report
+|View integration test report (Maven)

-|View unit test report
+|View unit test report (Maven)

 |View test report (Gradle)

 |If this value is true, and if the setting

 java.home has a value, then the environment variable